Puerto Rican immigration to Hawaii

 Puerto Rican migration to Hawaii began when Puerto Rico's sugar industry was devastated by two hurricanes in 1899.
 The devastation caused a worldwide shortage in sugar and a huge demand for the product from Hawaii.
-Consequently, Hawaiian sugarcane plantation owners began to recruit the jobless, but experienced, laborers in Puerto Rico.
+Consequently, Hawaiian sugarcane plantation owners began to recruit the jobless, but experienced, laborers from Puerto Rico.
+In thirteen separate groups, 5,883 Puerto Rican men, women and children traveled by ship, train, then ship again, to the islands of Hawaii to begin their new lives on the sugar plantations.

 Prelude

 In the 19th century, Puerto Rico depended mainly on its agricultural economy.
-The island together with Cuba was the Spanish Crown's leading exporter of sugar, coffee, tobacco and cotton.
+The island, together with Cuba, was the Spanish Crown's leading exporter of sugar, coffee, tobacco and cotton.
 When the island was ceded to the United States after the Spanish–American War, as stipulated by the agreements of the Treaty of Paris of 1898, most of its industries were taken over by American industrialists.
 Labor was provided by Puerto Ricans who depended on the nation's agriculture as their only source of income.